augchan42/augchan42.github.io/_posts/2024-01-21-Playing with Haystack.md

 7) To work on 1.x in your fork, you'll need to fetch all the upstream tags from your fork with `git fetch upstream --tags`, then checkout the latest 1.x release.
 For me that was `git checkout tags/v1.23.0`, then `git branch my-branch` to create a new branch based on this release, and then `git status` to make sure your branch is up to date and you are not in any detached state.

-    * `git checkout tags/v1.23.0` should reattach your head to that specific version.
+    If you are in a detached state, `git checkout tags/v1.23.0` should reattach your head to that specific version.